Giants’ DeAndre Baker surrenders in armed robbery case

 Police in Miramar, Florida, issued arrest warrants for both men after multiple witnesses accused them of an armed robbery at a party.

 Baker, 22, and Dunbar, 27, were attending a cookout at a Miramar home Wednesday night when a fight broke out, and Baker pulled out a handgun, the warrant said.
-Witnesses told investigators Baker, Dunbar, and two other men began robbing other people at the party of thousands of dollars in cash, watches and other valuables.
+Baker, Dunbar and two other men began robbing other people at the party of thousands of dollars in cash, watches and other valuables, witnesses told investigators.